-- We still know relatively little about determinants of technology adoption and innovation. - A classic question: does shortage of labor encourage innovation? - Related: do high wages encourage innovation? - Answers vary.
+- A classic question in the economics of technology: does shortage of labor encourage innovation? - Related: do high wages encourage innovation? - Answers vary.

 Different Answers?

 - Neoclassical growth model: No, with technology embodied in capital and constant returns to scale, labor shortage and high wages always discourage technology adoption. - Endogenous growth theory: No, it discourages innovation because of scale effects.
 True also in "semi-endogenous" growth models such as Jones (1995), Young (1999) or Howitt (1999). - Ester Boserup: No, population pressure is a major factor in innovations.